 Joining a special interest group such as Gesher Galicia or the Litvak SIG (special interest group) will introduce you to others who are researching the same regions.
 Special Interest groups can be accessed through Jewishgen.org.

 This website has several Jewish Special Interest Forums which you can access if you are a Member.
-JGST offers the following SIGs: Poland, Lithuania, Ukraine or DNA.
+JGST offers the following SIGs: Poland, Lithuania, Ukraine, DNA, Lithuania/Latvia/Belarus and Central Europe.
 These forums will enable you to talk with other like-minded researchers, which will help raise your confidence by increasing your skills and knowledge.

 Lastly, you can attend our lectures offered by the Jewish Genealogical Society of Toronto.
 We have one program per month that take place between September and June at Shaarei Shomayim Congregation, 470 Glencairn Ave., just east of Bathurst St.